I Died Unexpectedly. Can My Family Access My Crypto?

 If you kept your crypto on a centralized exchange, your family might actually have a chance.
 Exchanges like Coinbase and Binance do have processes for deceased account holders.
 Your family would need documents such as a death certificate, proof of identity, and documentation showing they are the rightful heir.
 The process is slow and varies by platform, but it exists.

-Scenario 2: Crypto in a Software Wallet (Like MetaMask or Trust Wallet)
+Scenario 2: Crypto in a Software Wallet (Like MetaMask, Tangem Mobile)

-Software wallets — apps on your phone or computer give you full control.
-But they depend on a seed phrase (usually 12 or 24 random words) to recover access.
+Software wallets can give you full control if they're self-custodial.
+However, they depend on a seed phrase (usually 12 or 24 random words) to recover access.
 If your family cannot find that seed phrase, they cannot access the wallet.
-Period.
-There is no recovery process, no support ticket, and no backup option.

 Scenario 3: Crypto in a Hardware Wallet

-A hardware wallet is a physical device that stores your private keys offline.
+hardware wallet is a physical device that stores your private keys offline.
 This is the most secure option, but it also creates the clearest inheritance problem.
 If your family finds the device, they still need either the PIN/access code or the seed phrase to access what's inside.
-Finding a small USB stick or card in a drawer means nothing without those credentials.

 Most conversations about crypto inheritance end up circling back to one thing: the seed phrase.